Choosing Between Cluster Rings and Solitaire Rings

 A cluster ring features gemstones grouped together, often with a larger gem in the centre and smaller stones in the surround.
 From a distance, cluster rings can appear to be one large diamond as they glint and shine in the light.
-These elegant rings first came into fashion in the Edwardian period, often with a coloured stone (such as a sapphire or emerald) surrounded by a cluster of small diamonds.
+These elegant rings first came into fashion in the Edwardian era and were a common staple in Edwardian jewellery, often with a coloured stone (such as a sapphire or emerald) surrounded by a cluster of small diamonds.
 The rings were round, rectangular, or oval in shape, and had slim bands.
 Cluster rings returned to fashion in the 1960s and are popular today.

-Shop our antique cluster rings to see a selection of stunning multi-stone pieces.
+Shop our vintage cluster engagement rings to see a selection of stunning multi-stone pieces.

 Solitaire diamond rings

 Solitaire rings allow a single stone to do the talking.
 The stones in solitaire rings are generally of a higher carat than in rings with multiple stones and, depending on the setting and cut used, will still be just as radiant as cluster rings when reflecting light.

 Because of the importance and centrality of the main stone in solitaire rings, the cut, clarity, colour, and carat-weight are usually more important than in rings with multiple stones, and therefore heavily impact the cost of the ring.
 Usually, higher quality stones are used in solitaire rings as any imperfections or impurities are more noticeable than in cluster rings.
 The diversity available in antique solitaire rings is incredible, as the style has been a mainstay for decades.
 They’re not all diamond-centric, with some people seeking rings other gemstones in to best represent a meaning or sentiment.